-- 1. strikes, lockouts or other industrial action or disputes (whether involving our workforce or any other party), - 2. acts of God, - 3. pandemic, quarantine or widespread illness (whether affecting our staff and/or student body or otherwise), - 4. governmental requisitioning, emergency planning or provision,

-- 5. war, protests, fire, flood, storm, tempest, explosion,

-- 6. an actual, suspected or threatened act of terrorism,

-- 7. riot,

-- 8. civil commotion,

-- 9. national emergencies,

-- 10. breakdown of plant or machinery, or

-- 11. default of suppliers or sub-contractors.
+- 1. strikes, lockouts or other industrial action or disputes (whether involving our workforce or any other party), - 2. acts of God. - 3. pandemic, quarantine or widespread illness (whether affecting our staff and/or student body or otherwise), - 4. governmental requisitioning, emergency planning or provision, - 5. war, protests, fire, flood, storm, tempest, explosion, - 6. an actual, suspected or threatened act of terrorism. - 7. riot, - 8. civil commotion. - 9. national emergencies, - 10. breakdown of plant or machinery, - 11. actions or defaults of placement providers, or - 12. default of suppliers or sub-contractors.